8 Tips for Med School Primary Application Success:

-As a result of this students should also remember that their will likely be no advantage to submitting your AMCAS primary significantly before your MCAT scores will become available to the schools you are applying to.
-If you chose to take the MCAT over the summer (of your current application cycle) do not rush to submit your primary before you've even taken the test, simply because this will not offer you any advantage.
+Students should also remember that there will likely be no advantage to submitting your AMCAS primary application significantly before your MCAT scores will become available to the schools you are applying to.
+If you choose to take the MCAT over the summer (of your current application cycle) do not rush to submit your primary before you've even taken the test, simply because this will not offer you any advantage.

-This essay could perhaps be one of the most critical aspects of your application.
-It is the one aspect that most clearly cuts through all the other “lifeless” aspects of your primary (scores, grades, coursework, etc.).
-This is an opportunity to show the admissions committee what type of a person you are, and what you have to offer their program not only as a student, but more importantly, as a human being.
-Your GPA and MCAT will make you eligible for consideration, but it is items like the personal statement that will get you the interview.
+This essay, now known as the Personal Comments Essay, is one of the most critical aspects of your application.
+It is the one aspect that most clearly cuts through all the other “lifeless” aspects of your primary application (scores, grades, coursework, etc.).
+This is an opportunity to show the admissions committee what type of a person you are and what you have to offer their program—not only as a student, but also, as a human being.
+Your GPA and MCAT score will make you eligible for consideration, but it is items like the personal statement that will get you the interview.

 There is no single topic you “should” discuss, but rather you need to make sure that everything you do write about is specific to you and completely genuine.
 Grew up on a family farm?
 Have an interesting story about your journey to the States?
 Had a near-death experience?
 Write about it!
 Show the admissions committee that you are not just another student who has a GPA and MCAT score, but rather you are a “real person” who has much to contribute to the field of medicine.

-Treat your "activities list" like a financial portfolio.
+7. Treat your Work and Activities section like a financial portfolio.

-Just like your personal statement (but in a different way) use this an opportunity to share interesting things about yourself.
-In many respects the field of medicine is dedicated toward preserving not only life, but the quality of life as well.
-As a result, medical schools want to enrich physicians who are balanced and have an appreciation for what quality of life means.
-Use this activities list as a means to show admissions that you not only work hard, but know how to explore and interact with the world around you as well.
+Just like your personal statement, but in a different way, use this as an opportunity to share interesting things about yourself.
+Medical schools want to admit physicians who are balanced and have an appreciation for what quality of life means.
+Use this activities list as a means to show admissions that you not only work hard, but also know how to explore and interact with the world around you as well.